ardkastrati/eeg-foundation/README.md

 `sbatch`: submits the `slurm/train.slurm` script to the SLURM controller.
 The script then initiates the training.
 Set it up as you like.

-Note: these parameters need only be set in the slurm script and not in the configs or train scripts.
-I have taken care of that double declaration issue by pasting the slurm environment variables in the `train.py` script.
-Also, please note that `gres=gpu` needs to be equal to `ntasks-per-node`.
+Note: the following parameters need only be set in the slurm script and not in the configs or train scripts.
+I have taken care of that double declaration issue by pasting the slurm environment variables in the `train.py` script instead of manually inserting them.
+Also, please note that `--gres=gpu` needs to be equal to `--ntasks-per-node`.

 ```
 #SBATCH --nodes=1